3DCoded/Happy-Hare/MMU-Calibration.md

 - MMU designs with disimilar `rotation_distance` on each gate require separate measured calibration of each with `MMU_CALIBRATE_GEAR` or, if an encoder is fitted, with `MMU_CALIBRATE_GATES` to automate the process.
 This is important even if the drive gears look similar.
 Tradrack is an example of a design that doesn't require this.
 - Most MMU designs will share the same bowden length (and only one need be calibrated), however if the design can have different lenghts each must be calibrated separately.

+> [!TIP]
+> All of the calibration commands can be run in a "check/test" mode.
+Simply add `SAVE=0` to the command and the calibration will be run but the results will not be saved.
+This is very useful to practice or to verify calibration

 <br>

 ### ![#f03c15](resources/f03c15.png) ![#c5f015](resources/c5f015.png) ![#1589F0](resources/1589F0.png) Step 1.
 Calibrate selector offsets
 **ONLY APPLICABLE TO MMU's WITH LINEAR SLECTOR: ERCF, Tradrack**<br>

+#### A) Fully automatic calibration
 Let's start by getting the selector cailbrated in this easy step (it is important to do this early because the bowden and gate calibration need to be able to select gates).
 This sets up the position all of all the gates as well as the bypass position if fitted.
 Firstly ensure MMU motors are off by running `MMU_MOTORS_OFF` and remove filament from gate #0 -- you may need to run `MMU_SERVO POS=up` to release the filament.
 Then re-insert and remove filament through selector to ensure that gate #0 is correctly alined with selector.
 Be careful and move the selector side to side whilst moving the filament inside the gate.
 Try to assess where the filament is centered in the gate and leave the selector in that position.
 Then run:

   > MMU_CALIBRATE_SELECTOR